AnonyNetting/CRYSTALS-Dilithium_Matlab/README.md

 ## Reference Notice

-This Keccak function in this project references open-source software developed by David Hill.
+The Keccak function in this project references open-source software developed by David Hill.
 The original copyright notice is as follows:

 Copyright (c) 2020, David Hill
 All rights reserved.